shreysrins/bond-calculator/README.md

 The command to run the calculator is `python3 bond_calc.py`.
 All instructions are given in the terminal.

 ## Dependencies
+Install all dependencies by running `pip3 install -r requirements.txt`.
  - pyfiglet (pip3 install pyfiglet)
  - NumPy >= v1.19.4 (pip3 install numpy)
  - SciPy >= v1.6.2 (pip3 install scipy)